tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.3"}}

 There is one more required step in Angular 2 to load a component.
-The `Socially` component is not aware of child components unless you explicitly let it know what to look for.
-Add the `PartiesForm` class as a directive of the `Socially`, like this:
+The `App` component is not aware of child components unless you explicitly let it know what to look for.
+Add the `PartiesFormComponent` class as a directive of the `App`, like this:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.4"}}